Elrhino/gwtp-demo/tutorial_part2.md

 }
 ```

-For the purpose of this tutorial, we're storing the user credentials in the Presenter, but we **strongly discourage** you to do so in a production scenario.
-We've also added a simple validation method for the username and password.
+Notice the `@NoGatekeeper` annotation above the ProxyPlace.
+The LoginPresenter will need to be revealed when the user enters its credentials.
+This is why the Gatekeeper is skipped on this Presenter.

+**NOTE:** User credentials should never be stored on the client-side.

-This is the `LoginView.ui.xml`:
+This is the LoginView.ui.xml:

 ```xml
 <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'